Directions to the Lister

 You can get directions to the Lister by clicking on the red balloon on the map above and entering your postcode

-Click on the maps below to view the Lister hospital site map and route finding map for navigating your way inside our hospital.
+Click on the map below to view the Lister hospital site map for navigating your way inside our hospital.

 Our new multi-storey car park provides 667 spaces and includes 81 just for blue badge holders.
 You will receive a chip coin token when you enter the car park and will pay on exit for the time stay.
 Pay machines are available in the lobby of the car park.